-Employees need to be aware of their rights under workers compensation laws.
-The laws can vary based on an employee's occupation and industry.
+Employees need to be aware of their rights under workers compensation laws as the laws can vary based on employee occupation and industry.

 Permanent Partial Disability awards can occur in occupational injury claims.
 Under workers' compensation laws, when an employee is an injured on the job that is rated to the severity of being permanent but the employee is still able to work, the employee is entitled to receive compensation for their disability in the form of a permanent partial disability ("PPD") award.